isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 By default, each campaign row includes pacing and delivery metrics.
 Pacing metrics include Gross Spend (Lifetime), which includes a gauge of the actual on-target spend versus the expected on-target spend across all packages in the campaign, so you can identify under-performing campaigns at a glance.
 You can optionally [change the column view](column-view-change.md) or even [create a custom column view](column-view-create.md).

-You can further [customize the data tables](campaign-data-views-about.md) in additional ways.
+You can further [customize the data tables](campaign-data-views-about.md) in additional ways and [filter the visible data](campaign-data-filter.md).

 To view a campaign in more detail, click the campaign name.

 ## Single Campaign Reporting

 Within a campaign, you can filter data based on the campaign entity: Packages, Placements, and Ads.
+You can further [filter the visible data](campaign-data-filter.md) to include only the packages, placements, or ads that you want to see.

 ![Campaign entity tabs](/help/dsp/assets/campaign-subtabs.png)